Muhammad Faiz (footballer)

-Muhammad Faiz Iqbal Fardhani (born 11 January 2002) is an Indonesian professional footballer who plays as a midfielder for Liga 2 club Deltras, on loan from Arema.
+Muhammad Faiz Iqbal Fardhani (born 11 January 2002) is an Indonesian professional footballer who plays as a midfielder.

 Club career

 Arema

 He was signed for Arema to play in Liga 1 in the 2021 season.
 Faiz made his first-team debut on 23 November 2021 as a substitute in a match against Barito Putera.

 Deltras (loan)

 On 2 August 2022, Faiz joined Liga 2 club Deltras on loan.